cdb342/GDFusion/README.md

 ## 📊 Main Results

-Here are the performance benchmarks of models implemented in **OccVerse**.
+Here are the performance benchmarks of models implemented in **OccStudio**.
 The results below are for the `ALOcc` series.

 #### Performance on Occ3D-nuScenes (trained with camera visible mask)
 | Model           | Backbone  | Input Size | mIoU<sub>D</sub><sup>m</sup> | mIoU<sup>m</sup> | FPS  |